December 1, 2020

 The daily death toll is unfathomable and every day breaks the last record.
 The panic in the medical community is palpable.
 Dr. Vin Gupta asks for military reserve personnel to assist.
 Federal resources have now been depleted.
 IMHO Trump needs to be removed from the public stage and new leadership needs to step in.
 RIGHT NOW.

-Trump plans to hold a rally during Biden’s inauguration and announce his run in 2024.
+Trump plans to hold a rally during Biden’s inauguration to announce his run in 2024.

 Quarantine time has now been cut to 7-10 days, down from 14.
 Vaccines are now expected to be available in February-March for my age group, which would allow me to return to the office 1 full year after this whole thing started.
 Masks and social distancing will need to remain in place until at least June-July when we expect to reach herd immunity.
 The entire population may not get vaccinated until January 2022.

 I managed 8 flights of stairs and a 45 minute walk today.
-I turned off the news for much of the day because my blood pressure was going through the roof.
-Work on a pair of Venetian hats resumes.
-I check FB before going to bed to make sure none of my friends have died…
+I turned off the news for much of the day but check FB before going to bed to make sure none of my friends have died…

 December 3, 2020 – “Historic High Risk of Infection”